The boss keeps saying “Jess is responsible for this”.

-Telling someone they are accountable or responsible for something they don’t believe in is a recipe for disaster.
+Telling someone they are responsible for something they don’t believe in is a recipe for disaster.

-One way managers can avoid this is to communicate why.
+One way managers can avoid this is to communicate the “why” behind their actions.

 Some leaders operate on a “need to know basis”, telling their team members only the bare minimum of information.
 But if you want buy-in and need people to step up and take responsibility, they need to know why it matters.

-Communicating the reasons behind your decisions is a good way to help this happen.
-Otherwise, you’re forcing people to follow a path that they don’t want to tread.
+Start communicating the reasons behind your decisions.
+Otherwise, you’re forcing people to follow a path that they don’t want to walk down.

-A critical factor in helping your team members take responsibility is to ensure that they feel supported.
+A critical factor in helping your team members take responsibility is ensuring they feel supported.
 They need to feel as if you’ve got their back.

-If you tell someone they are responsible and then leave them without support, there is a good chance they’ll lack confidence.
+If you tell someone they are responsible and then leave them alone, there is a good chance they’ll lack confidence.
 They will be fearful and feel as if the weight is all on their shoulders.

 If you want people to take responsibility, you need to support them.
 This means being available, listening to concerns, coaching and mentoring.
 Then you need to make sure you provide regular feedback on their progress.